c373/dog-api-clone/README.md

 The modified **index_4.js** is the simple fix.
 The main changes are to the **'/api/facts'** endpoint.

-1. We converted the for loop into a while loop to with an external counter to ensure that the counter is only incremented upon successful creation of a unique index.
+1. We converted the *for* loop into a *while* loop with an external counter to ensure that the counter is only incremented upon successful creation of a unique index.
 2. Regarding the index creation there is an additional validation step on line 27, where we check if the array already includes the fact corresponding to the index that was generated.
 3. If it does not we add the new fact to the array and increment the counter.